dropdog/docs/docs/review/entity.md

 [copy the source code](https://raw.githubusercontent.com/dropdog/docs/master/docs/review/entity.md) into the issue and treat the checklist accordingly.

+**IMPORTANT**: If one or more checkboxes of the list do not apply (eg there is no need for **Multilingual Settings**) please REMOVE the related checkbox to avoid misunderstand.

 **A. Basic checklist:**

  1. [ ] Commits are atomic